Ideal Age for Practice of Yoga Asanas

 Yoga Asanas are generally non-violent and non-fatiguing in character, and hence are well suited to both the young and the old.
 Each exercise has a specific positive health value for every age group and has a preventive and a corrective measure for various ailments.
-Children under the age of five should not be initiated into Yoga exercises, since their movements and considered natural as it is.
-From 5 to 10 years of age they should practice Asanas that stabilise mental concentration.
-From the age of 10- 16, youths should be encouraged to follow a daily asana regimen.
-There is no greak risk in following this until middle age (about 40 years), though special considerations begin to apply once one crosses 40.
+Children under the age of 5 should not be initiated into Yoga exercises, since their movements and considered natural as it is.
+From 5 to 10 years of age, they should practice Asanas that stabilise mental concentration.
+From the age of 10- 16; youths should be encouraged to follow a daily asana regimen.
+There is no great risk in following this until middle age (about 40 years), though special considerations begin to apply once one crosses 40.

 Intake of proper food and drink is also necessary and forms an important part in the section of technicalities of Asanas.
 All alcoholic drinks are to be cautiously avoided.
 Stimulants such as tea and coffee are never to be taken in excess.
-Heavy smoking of whatever sort invariably shatters the nerves, if carried on across many years.
 Yoga Asanas show their maximum effect if the above-mentioned precautions are observed while practicing them.